SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Gambit Die Size (d12)

-Your Gambit Die is upgraded to D12.
+Your gambit die is upgraded to D12.

 * Replace Gambit